Dental Crowns in Tyler, TX

 What are dental crowns made of?

 We usually use a tooth-colored composite resin that allows us to match your crown to the exact shade of your smile.
 However, crowns can be made from a number of other materials.
 These materials include metal alloy, ceramic, steel, resin, and more.
-Which type of crown you get all depends on which tooth is receiving the crown, your budget, and what Dr. Jackson thinks is best for your long-term oral health.
+Which type of crown you get all depends on which tooth is receiving the crown, your budget, and what Dr. Laird thinks is best for your long-term oral health.

 How to care for your crown restoration?